Lakens/statistical_inferences/docs/14-computationalreproducibility.md

 ## Step 6: Reproducible Data Analysis

 So far, we have only read in data.
 The goal of an R Markdown file is to create a manuscript that contains a fully **reproducible data analysis**.
-In this assignment, I cannot teach you how to analyze data in R (but I can highly recommend learning it – there are plenty of excellent online resources).
+In this chapter, I cannot teach you how to analyze data in R (but I can highly recommend learning it – there are plenty of excellent online resources).
 Instead of programming from scratch, visit [this raw text version of the R Markdown  file](https://raw.githubusercontent.com/Lakens/reproducibility_assignment/master/main_analysis.Rmd) that will analyze the Stroop data.
 In the website, select all text (CTRL+A), copy it (CTRL+C).
 Then go to your main_analysis.Rmd file in R Studio.
-Select all text (CTRL+A) and hit delete.
+Select all text (CTRL+A) and press delete.
 That’s right – delete everything.
 You don’t need to worry about losing anything – you have a **version controlled file** in your GitHub repository, which means you can always go back to a previous version!
 In the (now empty) main_analysis.Rmd file, press CTRL+V and paste all text.
-The file should look like the screenshot below.
+The file should look like the first screenshot below.

 This R Markdown file does a number of things, which we will explain in detail below.
 For example, it will automatically install libraries it needs, load the data, and create a report in HTML.
-You can hit the Knit button, and the HTML document should load.
+You can press the Knit button, and the HTML document should load.
 You should see output as in the second screenshot below.

 <img src="images/23a19f01f3a23b3673656ee78860caf5.png" width="100%" style="display: block; margin: auto;" />